ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 ## 🎁 What's Included in ChamodyaWRT?

-> ChamodyaWRT comes packed with a wide range of powerful and user-friendly features designed to unlock the full potential of your router.
+> Standard ChamodyaWRT comes packed with a wide range of powerful and user-friendly features designed to unlock the full potential of your router.
 It includes essential tools and customizations that go beyond the stock OpenWrt experience.

 > Some of the most valuable features included are: